Paid sick leave

 - when you are in receipt of nil pay the employer contributions stop

-When you are in receipt of reduced pay you will continue to pay added years contributions and additional pension purchase based on your unreduced pay.
+When you are in receipt of reduced pay you will continue to pay added years contributions/additional pension purchase and ERRBO contributions based on your unreduced pay.

-When you are in receipt of nil pay then contributions towards added years and additional pension purchase stop.
+When you are in receipt of nil pay then contributions towards these purchases stop.
 For added years, the pensions agencies will be notified that these are disallowed days.